9. Upgrading Firmware

 - Once the bootloader’s drivers are properly installed, the green LED should be blinking in a double heart-beat pattern, and there should be an entry for the bootloader in the “Ports (COM & LPT)” list of your computer’s Device Manager in Windows.

-- Use a terminal program (such as Br@y Terminal) to connect to the bootloader’s virtual serial port.
+- Use a terminal program (such as Br@y Terminal or screen) to connect to the bootloader’s virtual serial port.
 In Windows, you can determine the port name of the bootloader (e.g. COM5) by looking in the Device Manager.
 In Linux, you can determine the port name (e.g.

 /dev/ttyACM0) by running